microspectrometer/dev-kit-2020/README.md

 inactive state.

 ## FT1248 protocol and Ft1248 C library
-- FT1248 is the FTDI protocol.
+- `FT1248` is the FTDI protocol.
-- Ft1248 is my C library that implements the FT1248 protocol.
+- `Ft1248` is my C library that implements the `FT1248` protocol.
+- I implemented `FT1248` entirely in software:
+    - the Earhart implementation used the SPI hardware module on the ATtiny84 because it is 1-bit wide
+    - the LIS-770i interface implementation is done in software because it is 8-bitwide

-Summarizing the behavior, using the Ft1248 function names.
+The following summarizes 8-bit wide `FT1248` using the lib `Ft1248` function names.

 ### Polling in the inactive state
 In the inactive state, the master is always checking `MISO` to see if there is